Aller au contenu principal

 • In preclinical RA, Anti-CEP-1 with Anti-CCP antibodies significantly raises the risk of imminently developing clinical RA

-• Anti-CarP may predict the development of RA independently of Anti-CCP and may be present years before the onset of symptoms in RA
+• Anti-CarP may predict the development of RA independently of Anti-CCP and may be present years before the onset of symptoms

 RA Diagnosis